-More Than Welcome is a new resource from Livability to guide your church in how to deepen relationships with disabled people and build a church where everyone belongs.
+More Than Welcome is a resource from Livability to guide your church in how to deepen relationships with people with disabilities and build a church where everyone belongs.
 Based on the idea of a journey – the resource will help your church go through three important stages, from a place of welcome, to inclusion, to participation.

 For 99% of churches this is just not true.

 What is much more likely is that we can’t yet ‘see’ disability.
 If disability is something that has not affected us personally, through family or friends, it can seem invisible to us.

 We don’t realise that those sitting in the pews around us have often overcome barriers of all kinds to be there.
 Many people experience ‘hidden’ or ‘invisible’ disability in the form of mental illness or chronic condition.
 Or they may be disabled by barriers that society puts in their way.
 These could be barriers of other people’s lack of understanding and prejudices; or barriers to their opportunities and access to a wide range of activities and experiences.

 Every church that wants to be a place of radical welcome needs to start by learning to see the invisible or learning to take a closer look / seeing barriers.
 Churches must work to create spaces of hospitality and belonging, yet even a community of people who are superficially similar will reveal enormous differences.
 Only when we consider the needs of others – and treat them as ourselves – can we truly create a place of welcome and participation.